2006 Venezuelan presidential election: Reactions

 Shortly after the first set of partial results was broadcast on the night of the election, Chávez appeared on the Balcón del Pueblo (People's Balcony) in the presidential palace to celebrate his victory and address his followers.
 Chávez announced that a new era has started in Bolivarian development, focused in the expansion of the Bolivarian Revolution.

-That same night, Manuel Rosales made a brief speech to the nation, recognizing that he had been defeated.
-But he insisted that the two exit poll studies his supporters had made, and the results of the audits, showed a narrower difference between him and Chávez than was reported by Lucena.
+That same night, Manuel Rosales made a brief speech to the nation, recognizing that he had been defeated; however, he insisted that the two exit poll studies his supporters had made, and the results of the audits, showed a narrower difference between him and Chávez than was reported by Lucena.
 Rosales said in his speech that he and his supporters "will be in streets to prove that the results by the National Electoral Council are not correct, that the gap is narrower that what presented."